Sindi Watts

 Sindi Watts (also Parker) is a fictional character from the Australian soap opera Neighbours, played by Marisa Warrington.
 She made her first appearance during the episode broadcast on 19 July 2002.
 Sindi was initially a recurring character, before she was promoted to the regular cast.
 Her storylines often focused on her romantic relationships, including her affair with Rocco Cammeniti (Robert Forza) and marriage to Stuart Parker (Blair McDonough).
 She also attempted to break up Toadfish Rebecchi (Ryan Moloney) and Dee Bliss (Madeleine West), and briefly became a lapdancer to raise much needed money.

 The character was written out in May 2005 and she departed on 26 August 2005.
 In January 2017, it was announced that Warrington had reprised her role, and Sindi returned on 7 February.
 She was revealed to be involved in a scam with Andrea Somers (Madeleine West).
 The following year saw the character make a brief appearance on 12 February 2018, before returning for a longer guest stint from 26 June until 2 August 2018.

 Development

-Characterisation
+Casting and characterisation

+The character of Sindi marked the third time Warrington had appeared in Neighbours since 1996.
+After her first stint in 2002, Warrington returned for another guest stint the following year, as Sindi became Toadfish Rebecchi's (Ryan Moloney) receptionist.
+In September 2003, reporters for the Herald Sun confirmed that Warrington had joined the main cast for 2004.
+Warrington had previously appeared in stage productions and a handful of television guest roles, so she was hesitant about signing a three-year contract.
+She stated "I'm more at home on stage than anywhere else.
+Signing for three years was a huge decision for me.
+It seemed such a huge commitment, plus the fact I'd done so little TV."

-Warrington joined the cast in 2002 and she described her character as "one-part stalker, one-part lunatic."
-Warrington told the BBC that she enjoyed playing the "evil" Sindi that tried to break up Toadfish Rebecchi (Ryan Moloney) and Dee Bliss (Madeleine West).
+Warrington described her character as "one-part stalker, one-part lunatic."
+Warrington told the BBC that she enjoyed playing the "evil" Sindi that tried to break up Toadie and Dee Bliss (Madeleine West).
 But she later admitted that she initially found her character annoying, stating "She rubbed people up the wrong way, and I didn't like her!"
 The writers changed Sindi's persona for her 2003 reintroduction.
 She became a lot nicer and more fun.
 Warrington said that Sindi was also more "dippy", adding "the current Sindi character is incredibly sweet and honest, she has a lot of good points."
+She later told the Herald Suns Robert Fidgeon that every time she returned as Sindi, she had "undergone something of a personality transplant".
+She branded Sindi "a real nasty-pasty" during her first stint, before she became "a ditsy blonde", and then "a fabulous legal secretary".
+Of her 2004 return, Warrington said Sindi was now the "bubbly host of a home renovation show."